jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

       (r/attempt simplify-addition)))))
 ```

-So now we have modified our rewrites to trace eveything the top-down or bottom-up rules are called.
+So now we have modified our rewrites to trace every time the top-down or bottom-up rules are called.
 Let's try a fairly complicated expression and see what happens.

 ```clojure
 (simplify-addition-td '(+ (+ (+ 0 3) (+ 0 (+ 3 (+ 2 0)))) 0))